matthewcarlin/google_analytics_phonegap_2.5/README.md

 	You may be able to track events with the following (not 1oo% sure this works at the moment)

 cordova.exec(null, null, "GoogleAnalyticsPlugin", "trackEvent", [ "category", "action", "label goes here", 666 ]);

+When you set up your profile in google analytics, choose the app type instead of website.